 Two hours seawatching from 7.30am saw good numbers of Kittiwake heading south along with at least nine Arctic Skua, some lingering and eight skua sp, two of which were probably Pomarine, a Balearic Shearwater, four Arctic and a Common Tern.

 A short afternoon watch showed little moving offshore as the rain arrived, but the conditions had driven many birds into the estuary.
-Counts were challenging with a constant movement of birds through The Bight, especially as conditions improved, over 50 Common and Sandwich Tern headed out to sea with an adult and six juvenile Arctic Tern, a flock five Arctic Skua and juvenile Black Tern and Little Gull.
+Counts were challenging with a constant movement of birds through The Bight, especially as conditions improved, over 50 Common and Sandwich Tern headed out to sea with an adult and six juvenile Arctic Tern, a flock of four and a single Arctic Skua and juvenile Black Tern and Little Gull.

 With the exception of Oystercatcher, roosting waders were well dispersed with 56 Turnstone the only counts.
 A minimum 92 Great Black-backed Gull were present, a good recent count of although with constant movement, actual numbers were likely higher.
 In one count of 83 birds, 19 were juveniles indicating a successful breeding season.